 The foundations of the field were laid in Europe in the 1950s and '60s with the founding of several peace research institutes.
 Some of the oldest and most prestigious peace research institutions include the Peace Research Institute of Oslo; the Department of Peace and Conflict Research at Uppsala University in Sweden; and the Stockholm International Peace Research Institute.

-The first colleges in the U.S. to offer peace studies were associated with historic peace churches (Quaker, Mennonite, and Brethren).
+The first colleges in the U.S. to offer peace studies were associated with historic peace churches (Quaker, Mennonite, and Church of the Brethren).
 The number of academic programs in peace studies grew substantially in North America after the Vietnam War and in response to the nuclear arms buildup of the 1980s.

 The field today

 About 400 colleges and universities around the world offer peace studies programs of one kind or another (only a few, including the Kroc Institute, also offer graduate degrees).
 In 1986, the Kroc Institute was founded to provide leadership in peace studies, a growing field that is increasingly drawn upon by scholars, foreign ministries, the United Nations, humanitarian agencies, civil society organizations, government, and the military.

 As a 50+-year-old academic field, peace studies has a literature (books and journals), an active base of scholars, an established curriculum, and a pedagogical tradition that includes classroom teaching, experiential learning, internships, and international study.

 Peace scholars respond to the issues of the day, including genocide (after WWII), the nuclear arms race (during the Cold War and today), and civil war, religious and ethnic violence, and terrorism.
 Peace studies courses cover a wide range of issues related to peace, conflict, violence, justice, inequality, social change, and human rights.
 Classes reflect the latest research and serve as laboratories for best practices and policies for building peace.